wannasleepforlong/Portfolio/README.md

 ## Generative Adversarial Networks (GANs)

-All of these projects required image processing as well,
+All of these projects required image processing as well.

 - [Lego Image Generator GAN](https://github.com/wannasleepforlong/Lego-Image-Generator-GAN-2nd-Sem)
   - Generation of middish LEGO images using DCGAN.